manic-3dprint/Vorpal_Gamepad/README.md

 - click on the Settings gear and find the ScratchX section.
 - copy the ip address in parenthesis - four numbers separated by periods.
 - exit the settings page on the app.
-- edit the Vorpal-Gamepad-App-Scratch.js file and replace the ???.???.???.??? with this ip address and save the file
+- edit the Vorpal-Gamepad-App-Scratch.js file and replace the ???.???.???.??? with this ip address and save the file.
-- open a browser on yur PC and go to web page (replace localhost with the hosted location of the file, if necessary) http://scratchx.org/?url=http://localhost/Vorpal-Gamepad-App-Scratch.js#scratch
+- open a browser on your PC and go to web page (replace localhost with the hosted location of the file, if necessary) http://scratchx.org/?url=http://localhost/Vorpal-Gamepad-App-Scratch.js#scratch

  You should now be able to control the Robot using ScratchX.
 This will work like using ScratchX with the real Gamepad.